 However, some unresolved issues with adolescent studies remain:

 A major root cause for why paediatric study programmes are challenging or even fail is due the lack of sustainability of the ad hoc ‘networks’ formed for each trial.
 Much fewer children than adults typically need treatment for a particular condition that the adult drug was initially developed for.
-Therefore, eligible paediatric patients can be few and far between, requiring developers to essentially find as many study sites as patients – a process that is time-consuming, inefficient and expensive.
-Stakeholders have long recognised that clinical research networks can break down operational and other barriers and make patient recruitment and clinical studies more efficient.
+Therefore, eligible paediatric patients can be few and far between, requiring developers to essentially find as many study sites as patients – a process that is time-consuming, inefficient, and expensive.
+Stakeholders have long recognised that clinical research networks can break down operational and other barriers and make patient recruitment and clinical studies more efficient (Turner et al. in prep.).

 Paediatric drug development is complex and difficult.
 The challenge of obtaining adequate paediatric efficacy and safety data is the major cause for the unacceptable lag between adult approval and incorporating paediatric information in labeling.
 Children should only be part of clinical trials if adult clinical studies cannot provide the answer, and they certainly should not be enrolled in trials that have little chance of completion.
 We are therefore faced with a strong ethical obligation to find appropriate alternative solutions to providing children with safe and effective treatments in a timely manner.